twils0/react-virtual-draggable-grid/README.md

     this.state = { items };
   }

-  // optional; RVDG works just as well as a
+  // optional; RVDG works equally well as a controlled
-  // controlled or an uncontrolled component getItems = items => {
+  // or an uncontrolled component getItems = items => {
     this.setState({ items });
   };